Dilsahsen/AI-CRM/README.md

 4️⃣ Open in Browser
 http://127.0.0.1:5000

-🎥 Demo Video (CS50 Requirement)
+🎥 Demo Video

 https://youtu.be/OBR4Vd_1Dxw?si=alVLENOewbJI3gtR

 📌 Why This Project?
-(CS50 Reflection Requirement)

 I built AI-CRM to learn how real-world CRM systems work and to deepen my knowledge of backend development, user authentication, relational databases, blueprints, forms, and security.
 It allowed me to turn a real business idea into a full-stack Flask application.